Table of Contents

 Let’s take an example:

-Create an interface called Decorable
+Create an interface called Decorable:

 Now Create a class called Room which will implement this interface.

-The oneliner for this could be “backward compatibility”.If JDK modifies an interface, then all classes which implements this interface will break.
+The one-liner for this could be “backward compatibility.”
+If the JDK modifies an interface, then all classes implementing this interface will break.

-For adding lambda expression in Java 8, JDK needs to add methods(such as foreach) to List or collections Interface, but if you add this method to these interface, it will break millions lines of code as class which implements the interface, need to implement all its methods.
+To introduce lambda expressions in Java 8, the JDK needed to add methods (such as forEach) to the List or Collections interface.
+However, adding this method to these interfaces would break millions of lines of code, as classes implementing the interface would need to implement all its methods.

-Adding default implementation to the interface can give rise to ambiguity in multiple inheritance.
-As two interface can provide same default method and there can be ambiguity while calling.Java 8 will give you compile time exception when this kind of situation will arise.
+Adding a default implementation to an interface can lead to ambiguity in the case of multiple inheritance, as two interfaces can provide the same default method, resulting in ambiguity during invocation.
+Java 8 will generate a compile-time exception when this kind of situation arises.

 so it will give you compile time error as below:

-you can solve this compilation error by overriding decorateWithPaints method in Room class
+You can solve this compilation error by overriding decorateWithPaints() method in Room class.

 Introduction of default methods to interface bridge gap between [interface](https://java2blog.com/interface-in-java-with-example/ “interface”) and [abstract class](https://java2blog.com/abstract-class-java/ “abstract class”).Now interface looks very similar to abstract classes but there are still differences.
 Lets list them